intel/QAT_Engine/README.md

 mandatory parameter `--enable-upstream_driver` has been specified when running `./configure`, or the link will fail.

+If building against OpenSSL\* master, it is possible that the OpenSSL\* Engine will fail to build with an error message `configdata.pm not present in the @INC path`.
+To resolve this, it is recommended to add the OpenSSL source path to the PERL5LIB environment variable as follows:

+    export PERL5LIB=$PERL5LIB:/path/to/openssl

 ## Intel&reg; Quickassist Technology OpenSSL\* Engine Specific Messages

 OpenSSL\* engines support a mechanism whereby custom messages can be defined for